N.Y. AG files civil fraud lawsuit against Trump, his adult children

-New York Attorney General Letitia James has filed a civil fraud lawsuit against former President Donald Trump and his company, along with three of his adult children and others, according to court documents.
+New York Attorney General Letitia James has filed a lawsuit against former President Donald Trump and his company, along with three of his adult children and others, alleging business fraud involving some of their most prized assets, including properties in Manhattan, Chicago and Washington, D.C.

 "We are filing a lawsuit against Donald Trump for violating the law as part of his efforts to generate profits for himself, his family, and his company," James said at a press conference on Wednesday announcing the lawsuit.